yqshao/pinnacle/docs/tutorial/nextflow.md

 ### Branching and merging

-In the order to parallelize the processes and combine them latter, TIPS always use the "name" as an identifier, the branched processes will be labelled as `name/branchname`, and they might be combined later with the [groupTuple](https://www.nextflow.io/docs/latest/operator.html#grouptuple) operator. (we use regular expressions to match naming patterns, when unsure, check [regex101](https://regex101.com))
+In the order to parallelize the processes and combine them latter, PiNNAcLe always use the "name" as an identifier, the branched processes will be labelled as `name/branchname`, and they might be combined later with the [groupTuple](https://www.nextflow.io/docs/latest/operator.html#grouptuple) operator. (we use regular expressions to match naming patterns, when unsure, check [regex101](https://regex101.com))